· ai and git · 12 min read

 How does a British developer start version control for his side project?

 Git is the new programming language.
-Not in the sense that you write apps in it – but in the sense that this is where you’ll spend most of your time.
+Not because you write apps in it, but because this is where you’ll spend most of your time.
 When AI writes the code, your job is to understand what changed, why it changed, and whether it’s safe to ship.
-That happens in the diff.
-In the history.
-In the branch.
-The better you know Git – the commands, the workflows, the escape hatches – the better you can review what the AI produced and catch the mistakes before they hit production.
-The following sections are the Git you need for that job.
+The more you know Git — its commands, workflows, and shortcuts — the better you can review what the AI produced and catch mistakes before they reach production.
+The next sections cover the Git skills you need for this work.

 git reset --soft HEAD~1

-If the commit has already been pushed and your teammates pulled it, git reset will mess up their history.
-Use git revert instead – it creates a new commit that undoes the changes without rewriting history.
+Another thing to note is that if the commit has already been pushed and your teammates have pulled it, git reset will mess up their git history.

 git reflog

 The reflog records every position HEAD has ever pointed to.
-Unlike git log, which shows the commit history of a branch, the reflog shows your personal movement through the repo – every checkout, commit, reset, rebase.
+Unlike git log, which shows the commit history of a branch, the reflog shows your personal movement through the repo: every checkout, commit, reset, and rebase.
 It’s your private timeline.

 A typical reflog looks like this: